oqolarte/oblong/content/project/imbentori.md

 1. I can't commit a heavenly error without receiving a flaming feedback.
 1. Not to Miggy you out or anything, but I think that nicknames are good substitutes for ugly verbs.
 1. We defend the things we think we can.
+1. Losing times are mostly dedicated to brain teasers or the answers to the most philosophically drunk questions, so please try to forgive me when I talk about them.
+1. Something about belief mattered greatly.